TexasInstruments/edgeai-tidl-tools/runtimes/examples/python/utils/dataset_loader/README.md

 ```

 Key features:
-- **Important Note**: Data is loaded in sequence as arrays appear in the file, NOT based on the keys in the npz file.
-Make sure your arrays are in the correct order.
+- **Name-based loading (recommended)**: When `name` is provided and matches a key in the NPZ file, that array is loaded directly.
+This is the safest approach for multi-input models — name your NPZ arrays to match the model input names (e.g. `np.savez('data.npz', images=arr0, masks=arr1)`).
+- **Index-based fallback**: If `name` is not provided or not found in the file, arrays are loaded sequentially by position.
+A warning listing available keys is printed when a name lookup fails.
-- Automatically wraps around to the beginning when all arrays have been used
+- Automatically wraps around to the beginning when all arrays have been used (index-based mode)
 - Flexible shape validation:
   - Resolves dynamic shapes using the dimensions in the input file
   - Removes leading dimensions of size 1 before comparison